qbzzt/etherdocs/what_can_Ethereum_do.md

 amount of money from my account to Target's.

 Over time we evolved many mechanisms to verify and enforce this trust such as credit reports, regulatory bodies, and the courts.
-Ethereum is essentially another such mechanism, one that works in a distributed fashion without a central authority.
+Blockchain is essentially another such mechanism, one that works in a distributed fashion without a central authority.